 Auriculotherapy is based on the belief that the outer portion of the ear is a microcosm for the rest of the body.
-In other words, other parts of the body can actually be treated by manipulating on acupuncture points of the outer ear (auricle) areas.
-This basic concept is actually a bit similar to the concept of reflexology that believes the sole of the foot and the palm to be a microcosm of the rest of the body.
+In other words, other parts of the body can actually be treated by manipulating acupuncture points of the outer ear (auricle) areas.
+This basic concept is actually a bit similar to the concept of reflexology which beliefs the sole of the foot and the palm to be a microcosm of the rest of the body.

-Just like many other forms of acupuncture, the Auriculotherapy is performed by using fine needles inserted into certain acupoints in order to stimulate recovery.
-However, since the concept was adopted by the western medicine, there has been some improvements of the technique.
-The French Neurologist Paul Nogier is known as the man who developed this method by integrating modern technologies to identify the exact problem that needs to be treated and to determine the exact acupoints need to be stimulated.
+Just like many other forms of acupuncture, Auriculotherapy is performed by using fine needles inserted into certain acupoints in order to stimulate recovery.
+However, since the concept was adopted by western medicine, there have been some improvements in the technique.
+The French Neurologist Paul Nogier is known as the man who developed this method by integrating modern technologies to identify the exact problem that needs to be treated and to determine the exact acupoints that need to be stimulated.

 Furthermore, with modern technologies, needles are no longer the only tools that can be used to stimulate these acupoints.
-Nowadays, acupuncturists also use electrical pulses, pressure pellets, magnets and even laser to manipulate on acupoints.
+Nowadays, acupuncturists also use electrical pulses, pressure pellets, magnets, and even lasers to manipulate acupoints.

 The essential principles of Auriculotherapy